jtoguntoye/Devops-projects-documentation/Project13.md

 ```

 Troubleshooting blockers:
 - While executing the project, the playbook skipped the load balancer role execution.
 I'm still working on this.
+To learn more about configuring LB roles to resolve the blocker.

 <img width="815" alt="running_playbook" src="https://user-images.githubusercontent.com/23315232/128922041-321294c0-b2cd-4fd5-94ba-a4e5f10a0815.png">